 I am going to be honest here, the path down was tougher than I have read about.
 It is not just a walk on down a hill.
 I would not advise flip flops.
 There are lots of uneven steps cut in the rock and the path did have loose rock in places.
 It was not impossible nor dangerous but just don’t want to make the walk down sound all sunshine and roses.
 Being older, we took it slow and watched our footing.
 I can not say we had any problems climbing down, but if someone has hip or knee problems, I would expect it would be a tough time.

 The beach was spectacular.
 There are lounge chairs set up if you want to relax.
 We choose to wade all through the lagoon.
 The water felt great after a hot hike down and the sand in our toes was amazing!
 The lagoon bottom though is uneven and unpredictable.
 We noticed sudden slick rocks and sharp rocks and then back to sand again.
 There is a significant drop off in a few places towards the far side.
-Due to the rocky areas in the lagoon, I wore my Keen Water Shoes.
-Actually I hiked down in them and kept them on for the duration.
+Due to the rocky areas in the lagoon, I wish I had worn my Keen Water Shoes.
+Actually I hiked down in them but should of kept them on while in the water.

 Pink Sand on Balos Beach